 For my MA, I chose to specialize in Computational Linguistics, and there is a good program for doing so in Konstanz called 'Speech and Language Processing'.
 I started working with Miriam Butt on the South Asian language Urdu and became interested in the Irish language, as well.

 I was a member (half position) of the DFG-funded project 'An Urdu ParGram Grammar' from 2009 to 2012, a project devoted to the development of a broad-coverage computational grammar for Urdu.
-My Ph.D. thesis will focus on aspects of copula syntax and semantics.
+My Ph.D. thesis will focus on aspects of noun-verb complex predicates.
 Please take a look at the page 'Research Topics' to find out more about my research.